henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 Synchronization Token:

-: The reference for Attestations are the Tick-Sessions of the TPM.
-In order to put Attestations into relation with a Real Time Clock (RTC), it is necessary to provide a cryptographic synchronization between the tick session and the RTC.
+: The reference for attestations are the relative timestanps provided by the hardware RoT.
+In order to put attestations into relation with a Real Time Clock (RTC), it is necessary to provide a cryptographic synchronization between these trusted relative timestamps and the regular RTC that is a hardware component of the attestee.
 To do so, a synchronization protocol is run with a Time Stamp Authority (TSA).

 Restriction Info:

-: The attestation relies on the capability of the TPM to operate on restricted keys.
+: The attestation relies on the capability of the hardware RoT to operate on restricted keys.
   Whenever the PCR values for the machine to be attested change, a new restricted key is created that can only be operated as long as the PCRs remain in their current state.

-: In order to prove to the Verifier that this restricted temporary key actually has these properties and also to provide the PCR value that it is restricted, the TPM command TPM_CertifyInfo is used.
+: In order to prove to the Verifier that this restricted temporary key actually has these properties and also to provide the PCR value that it is restricted, the corresponding signing capabilities of the hardware RoT are used.
 It creates a signed certificate using the AIK about the newly created restricted key.

 Measurement Log: